-If the engine is running, increase engine speed (rpm) or operate the vehicle until the low oil pressure warning lamp turns off.
+If the engine is running, do not increase engine speed (rpm) or operate the vehicle until the low oil pressure warning lamp turns off.

-Engaging the starter motor for more than 30 seconds in any five minute period may cause it to overheat and can damage the starter.

-If starter is engaged continuously for 30 seconds, you must wait five minutes before trying to start the engine to allow the starter motor to cool down
+Engaging the starter motor for more than 30 seconds in any 5 minute period may cause it to overheat and can damage the starter motor.
+If starter is engaged continuously for 30 seconds, you must wait 5 minutes before trying to start the engine.
+This will allow the starter motor time to cool down.